 Development of variety of teaching strategies, assessment strategies and resources for appropriate, standards-based learning in full day kindergarten programs.
+Field Hours are required for this course.

-P: Admission to teacher Education or candidacy status required; TB test and criminal background check req
+P: Admission to teacher Education or candidacy status required; TB test and criminal background check req Spring.